alaa804/mernStack_Dev/README.md

 #install dependencies for server
 npm start

-#run the clent side with concurently
+#run the client side with concurently
 npm run dev

 #run the Express server only